kevinhughes27/shopify-sinatra-app/README.md

 `logout` - This method clears the current session data in the app

-`current_shop` - Returns the name of the current shop
+`current_shop` - Returns the name of the current shop (format: example.myshopify.com)

 `base_url` - This returns the url of the app

 shopify-sinatra-app also includes `rack-flash3` and the flash messages are forwarded to the Shopify Embedded App SDK.
+Flash messages are useful for signalling to your users that a request was successful without changing the page.
 The following is an example of how to use a flash message in a route:

 ```
 post '/flash_message' do